 All Student Athletic Trainers must understand that they are students first.
 You are expected to study for your classes, do your homework assignments, and participate in all of your classes.
 You represent the Sports Medicine Program when you are in your classes.
 We expect each of you to give 110% on every assignment, on all tests, and in each of your classes.
 Student athletic training will never be accepted by us or by any of your teachers as an excuse for poor academic performance.

-You will also be expected to attend after school ASK lab tutoring if you are on academic probation.
-There are also some morning ASK lab opportunities, and the library is open several days a week before and after school.
 If your grades still do not improve, you will be suspended from the Sports Medicine Program indefinitely.
 The Head Athletic Trainer will check your grades and classroom discipline at least 8 times during the school year.
-You will be asked to show all mid terms and report cards to the Head Athletic Trainer.
+You will be asked to show all progress reports and report cards to the Head Athletic Trainer.

 You will be allowed to do homework in the Athletic Training Room when there is nothing else that needs to be done.
 You will also have lots of weekdays and weekends off.
 You can even study and do home work on buses on trips.
 It's all a matter of being organized and using good time management.
 Use your school-provided calendars and daily planners, write everything down that is assigned to you, write down all of your training, school and personal schedules, set daily, weekly, and monthly goals, and make lists of things that you need to get done.
 Set priorities and do not procrastinate.
 If you work hard and give your best effort in school, you should have no problems with grades and schoolwork.

 You will not be a discipline problem and be a Student Athletic Trainer!!!
 If you misbehave in my classes, you will be punished, given morning detention, or sent to the office.
 If you get sent to the office from other classes, get detentions, or get put in AER, I will know that you are in trouble.
 If you get put in AER for any reason, you may not be allowed to participate in any Sports Medicine Program activities or sports events during the days that you are in AER.
 The decision about whether you will be allowed to train or not while in AER will be made by the Head Athletic Trainer, assistant principals, and possibly the principal.
-Do not misbehave, be disrespectful to teachers, lie, cheat, be tardy to school, or get into fights.
+Do not misbehave, be disrespectful to teachers, lie, cheat, be tardy to school, get caught doing PDA, get caught with cell phones and electronic devices, or get into fights.
 Obey all school rules and policies.
-When you get into trouble at school, it reflects poorly on the Sports Medicine Program's reputation, your reputation, and your family's reputation.
+When you get into trouble at school, it reflects poorly on the Sports Medicine Program’s reputation, your reputation, and your family’s reputation.